1nst4ll/mango-news/docs/frontend-ui.md

 An audit of the shadcn/ui components in `frontend/src/components/ui/` has been completed.
 The audited components include `button`, `calendar`, `card`, `chart`, `checkbox`, `DatePickerWithRange`, `dialog`, `dropdown-menu`, `input`, `label`, `popover`, `select`, `switch`, and `textarea`.
 The implementations generally follow shadcn/ui documentation and best practices.
 A minor correction was made to `frontend/src/components/ui/chart.tsx` to use a path alias (`@/lib/utils`) for the `cn` utility function instead of a relative import.

+The `ModeToggle.tsx` component, which handles the theme switch, has been audited.
+It uses standard browser APIs and React hooks and is expected to work correctly in modern browsers, including Safari on iOS.
+However, it is recommended to manually test the theme switch functionality on an iOS device running Safari to confirm full compatibility.

 ---

 Further Documentation: